awsdocs/iam-user-guide/doc_source/id_groups_manage_delete.md

 1. Choose **Delete**\.

-1. In the confirmation box, if you are deleting a single user group, type the user group name and choose **Delete**\.
-If you are deleting multiple user groups, type the number of user groups you are deleting followed by **user groups** and choose **Delete**\.
-For example, if you are deleting three user groups, type **3 user groups**\.
+1. In the confirmation box, if you want to delete a single user group, type the user group name and choose **Delete**\.
+If you want to delete multiple user groups, type the number of user groups to delete followed by **user groups** and choose **Delete**\.
+For example, if you delete three user groups, type **3 user groups**\.

 ## Deleting an IAM user group \(AWS CLI\)<a name="id_groups_manage_delete_cli"></a>